Beautiful Music for Ugly Children

 Beautiful Music for Ugly Children is a young adult novel by Kirstin Cronn-Mills, published October 8, 2012, by North Star Editions.
-The book tells the story of Gabe, a transgender youth.
+The book tells the story of Gabe, a transgender high school student.
 It received various awards and was a finalist for the Lambda Literary Award for Children's and Young Adult Literature.

 When Cronn-Mills was writing the book, she frequently visited RECLAIM, "a Twin Cities-based organization that offers counseling and other services to transsexual [sic] and LGBT youth."
 Anyone who donated at least ten dollars to the organization received a copy of Beautiful Music for Ugly Children.

+Plot

+Beautiful Music for Ugly Children follows the story of Gabe, a transgender teen navigating life after coming out as male.
+Gabe has always felt like a boy, even though he was born as Elizabeth.
+His passion is music, and he hosts a late-night radio show called "Beautiful Music for Ugly Children," where he shares his love for music and his journey of self-discovery.
+As Gabe gains a following on his radio show, he begins to embrace his identity more fully.
+However, he also faces challenges, including bullying and the complexities of his relationships with family and friends who are adjusting to his transition.
+Throughout the novel, Gabe learns to find his voice, assert his identity, and pursue his dreams despite the obstacles he faces.

 Reception

-Beautiful Music for Ugly Children received positive reviews from Booklist, Kirkus Reviews, Publishers Weekly, and School Library Journal.